UCL/STIR-GATE-Connection/VoxelisedXCAT/GATESubMacros/README.md

 Files
 =======

-* AttenuationConv.dat: this file contain the thresholds relative to the input attenuation image for assigning attenuation values to each tissue class
+* `AttenuationConv.dat`: this file contain the thresholds relative to the input attenuation image for assigning attenuation values to each tissue class
-* cuts.mac: sets cut in region for phantom and detector crystal
+* `cuts.mac`: sets cut in region for phantom and detector crystal
-* GateMaterials.db: contains material used to create the attenuation map
+* `GateMaterials.db`: contains material used to create the attenuation map
-* phantomReg.mac: here the attenuation phantom is defined.
+* `phantomReg.mac`: here the attenuation phantom is defined.
 This macro creates dmap.hdr and dmap.img, associated to the input image.
 When running array-jobs this can create conflics between parallel jobs as the files gets over-written.
 It's recommended to comment out "/gate/VoxPhantom/geometry/buildAndDumpDistanceTransfo dmap.hdr" once it's created.
 Check that the offset is set correctly.
 More comments in the macro
-* physics.mac: contains the physics list
+* `physics.mac`: contains the physics list
-* source.mac: here the source phantom is defined.
+* `source.mac`: here the source phantom is defined.
 Check that the offset is set correctly.
 More comments in the macro
+* `visualisation.mac`: sets GATE visualisation settings.